WordPress vs Squarespace: How to Know Which One is Right for Your Business

 So you’re looking to build a brand new website…congratulations!

-Underneath the intriguing brand story and stunning design, there’s a core element to your website: the platform you build it with.
-Choosing which platform to use is essential to having a website that works the way you want it to.
+Underneath the intriguing brand story and stunning design, your website has a core element—the platform you build it with.
+Choosing the right platform is essential for a website that works as you want it to.

-Let’s look at a few quick facts to give you an idea of what each platform has to offer before we dive into the pros and cons.
+Let’s look at a few quick facts to give you an idea of what each platform offers before we discuss the pros and cons in more detail.

 There are two different versions of WordPress: hosted and self-hosted.

-It’s ideal for non-profits, educational institutions, and medium-to-large-sized companies who have the need for a database AND have either a dedicated staff or a WordPress company to manage and monitor the back-end dashboard.
+It’s ideal for large non-profits, educational institutions, and medium-to-large-sized companies requiring a database AND a dedicated staff or WordPress company to manage and monitor the back-end dashboard minimally monthly.

-Squarespace is a powerful all-in-one SaaS (software as a service) website platform with a range of built-in features.
-It’s a drag-and-drop builder which means you don’t need extensive experience or extreme technical know-how to update and maintain your website.
+Squarespace is a powerful all-in-one SaaS (software as a service) website platform with built-in features.
+It’s a drag-and-drop builder, so you don’t need extensive experience or extreme technical know-how to update and maintain your website.

-Those are the bare bones of both platforms and sometimes that’s all you need to know to make a decision.
-But for those who need more info, let’s break it down, take a look at their weaknesses and highlight their strengths, so you can see which is the best choice for your business website.
+But for those who need more info, let’s break it down, examine their weaknesses and highlight their strengths so you can see which is the best choice for your business website.

 What’s the price of a website platform?